Keep Your Kidneys Strong Healthy: How to Prevent and Treat CKDDr. Zoltan P. Rona, MD, M.Sc. December 6, 2020

 The key to improving kidney health is to follow an anti-inflammatory diet.
-This involves the avoidance of sugar especially fructose, alcohol, caffeine, gluten, and other foods that trigger intolerances or allergies.
+This involves the avoidance of sugar (especially fructose), as well as alcohol, caffeine, gluten, and other foods that trigger intolerances or allergies.

 The reduction of animal protein from dairy, eggs, red meats, poultry, fish and seafood will also help to reduce much of the stress on the kidneys.
-Over the years I have seen many patients in my practice who improved their kidney function dramatically by going more vegan with their diet, as well as eliminating all the pro-inflammatory grains.
+Over the years I have seen many patients in my practice who were able to improve their kidney function dramatically by going more vegan with their diet, as well as eliminating all the pro-inflammatory grains.